 An English summer doesn’t seem complete without the gentle hum of bees and a flash of colour as a butterfly flutters by.
-If you’re looking for the key to attracting more pollinating critters to your garden then you have come to the right place!
-The Turfonline team have put together some ideas to help you attract butterflies and bees to your garden.
+If you’re looking for the key to attracting more pollinating critters to your garden, then you have come to the right place.
+The TurfOnline team have put together some ideas on how to attract butterflies and bees to your garden.

 - Provide flowers with easily accessible pollen and nectar